Christoph33one/post-plan-travel/README.md

 In summary, Post, Plan & Travel is an all-encompassing platform that embraces diversity, caters to people of all ages and genders, and provides a wide range of travel resources and inspiration.
 We are committed to empowering individuals from all walks of life to explore the world, create unforgettable memories, and embrace the joy of travel.

 ---

+# Project planning

+For project requirements and project planning I followed the agile methodologies and best practices.
+I used a scrum board which is a built in feature in the projects repository with GitHub.

+Please click the [link](https://github.com/users/Christoph33one/projects/30/views/1) to view the project Kanban board

+I created a list of project goals using agile user stories method.
+A user Story is a small, self-contained unit of development work designed to accomplish a specific goal within a product and articulate the value proposition for the work and drive the development work.

+With agile it is advised to use a team velocity approach.
+Team velocity represents how many story points the development team can manage to finish in one iteration of a particular length.

+As I am the only one planning this project and not using a team, I will not be using the team velocity approach and point score system.

+Using agile's MOSCOW method, each user story has been highlighted with the importance of the projects acceptance criteria.
+I used labels to indicate the importance of each user story and it's involvment with the project.

+---

+# Data structure
+Data Structure (models)
+All of the data structuring was completed when creating my backend API.
+The repository and accompanying README can be found here: Click [here](https://github.com/Christoph33one/post-planner-api/blob/main/assets/data%20structure%20.png) to view.

+---